 Strictly no pets ever, or children without prior arrangement.

-Switch off cell phones.
+Switch off cell phones during events.

 Should visitors attend by prior arrangement, they need to pay the full annual membership fee for the one event.

 On arrival, sign the register.